yemoalakija/just-phone/README.md

 * [Bootstrap](https://getbootstrap.com/) - A CSS framework that helps building solid, responsive, mobile-first sites
 * [Django](https://www.djangoproject.com/) - A model-view-template framework
 used to create the justPhones template.
-& [Redux](https://redux.js.org) - Heavily liberate the power of Redux, Redux Dev tools to build the site store.
 * [Draw.io](https://draw.io/) - Used to create the wireframe.
 * [Github](https://github.com/) - Used to host and edit the website.
 * [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - Terminal in [GitHub Codespace](https://www.github.com) used to create, edit and push changes to the GitHub repository.